itsyanik/complete-js-2021/README.md

-# complete-js-2021
+# The Complete JavaScript Course 2021
-Repo to upload the lessons from "The Complete JavaScript Course 2021: From Zero to Expert!" by Jonas Schmedtmann on Udemy
+Repo to upload the lessons from "[The Complete JavaScript Course 2021: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course)" by [Jonas Schmedtmann](https://codingheroes.io/)  on [Udemy](https://www.udemy.com/).